Twenty nine puppies were transported across the country to begin their training as service dogs.

+Twenty-nine puppies were transported across the country to begin their training as service dogs.
 A non-profit, Canine Companions for Independence, provides people with disabilities service dogs to help them, with no cost to them.
+The puppies are born in California then they fly puppies to homes all around the country.

-The puppies are born in California and transferred to homes all around the country.
 Due to Covid-19, it was difficult to find reliable flights to transport the puppies.
 Canine Companions turned to volunteer pilots for help.
 The volunteer pilots allowed the mission to continue, during a pandemic.
-Now, more than 100 dogs are with families who will raise them and help train the dogs before they are passed on to professional trainers.
+At present time more than 100 dogs live with families where they can raise and trained before going for professional trainers.

 On March 28, three volunteer pilots left California with puppies in tow.
-They safely transported labrador retrievers, golden retrievers and mixed puppies to their temporary homes to begin their journey as service dogs.
+They safely transported labrador retrievers, golden retrievers, and mixed puppies to their temporary homes to begin their journey as service dogs.

 Canine Companions for Independence, along with volunteer pilots, made it possible for 108 puppies to be taken to southern California, Idaho, Oregon, Washington, Montana, and Texas.